 The main objective of the introduction of CSR policy is to lay down guidelines and the general framework of action for HomeFirst and to make CSR a key to contribute and add value for sustainable development for the society.
 The Policy will function and strive to create value in the society and in the community in which it operates, through its services, conduct & initiatives, so as to promote sustained growth for the society and community.

 A Company falling under the ambit of section 135 of Companies Act, 2013 is required to form a CSR Committee.

 - Composition of Committee: The Corporate Social Responsibility Committee (CSR Committee) shall comprise of three or more Directors, out of which at least one shall be an Independent Director.

-- Quorum of Meeting: The Quorum of the meeting of the CSR Committee shall be one third of the total strength or two Directors, whichever is higher.
+- The quorum of Meeting: The Quorum of the meeting of the CSR Committee shall be one-third of the total strength or two Directors, whichever is higher.

 5. CSR activities

 The Company shall decide to undertake any of the following CSR activities/ projects as enumerated in Schedule VII of the Companies Act, 2013 or such other CSR activities/ projects as may be notified by Ministry of Corporate Affairs from time to time:

 - Eradicating hunger, poverty, and malnutrition, promoting health care including preventive health care and sanitation and making available safe drinking water;